Megiyanto377/megiyanto.github.io/_pages/cv.md

 ======

 I am a Computer Science PhD Researcher at QUT Centre for Robotics, Australia.
 My research is in the field of computer vision with the focus on deep learning with limited annotated data.
-I am passionite applying machine learning for real-life applications.
+I am passionate applying machine learning for real-life applications.
 My research has been used to build and deploy deep neural networks for applications in wildlife conservation.

 Work experience